$ ($50 USD and under)

 The following UNESCO World Heritage Sites can be seen or visited on this vacation:

 Private, deluxe air-conditioned motorcoach while touring with free Wi-Fi.

 NEW YORK CITY Welcome to the “Big Apple!”
 Your Tour Director is on hand this afternoon to answer any questions.

-NEW YORK CITY–BOSTONThis morning, on the included sightseeing tour with a local expert, visit Broadway, the Empire State Building, Rockefeller Center, Chinatown, City Hall, Wall Street, and Trinity Church.
+NEW YORK CITY–BOSTON This morning, on the included sightseeing tour with a local expert, you will see Broadway, the Empire State Building, Rockefeller Center, Wall Street, and the 9/11 Memorial.
 This afternoon, head for Boston—the “Cradle of American Liberty.”
 Visit its historic landmarks, reflecting the important part it has played in the history of the United States.